Rueben Randle: College career

 In three seasons at LSU, Randle caught 97 passes for 1,634 yards and 13 touchdowns.
 As a junior, he was a first-team All-Southeastern Conference (SEC) selection by SEC coaches, and earned second-team honors from the Associated Press.
 Following LSU's loss in the 2011 National Championship game vs. Alabama, Randle announced his intention to enter the upcoming NFL draft.

 Professional career

 New York Giants

-On April 27, 2012, Randle was drafted by the New York Giants in the 2nd round of the 2012 NFL Draft.
+On April 27, 2012, Randle was drafted by the New York Giants in the second round of the 2012 NFL draft with the 63rd overall pick.
 On May 11, Randle signed his rookie contract with the Giants.

 He totaled 188 receptions for 2,644 yards and 20 touchdowns in his four-year tenure with the Giants.

 Philadelphia Eagles

 On March 23, 2016, Randle signed a one-year contract worth roughly $3 million with the Philadelphia Eagles.
 He was released on August 28.

 Chicago Bears

 On January 10, 2017, Randle signed a reserve/future contract with the Chicago Bears.
 On August 13, 2017, Randle was placed on injured reserve with a hamstring injury.
 He was released on September 12, 2017.